jonas-trms/vertex_clustering/README.md

  * `reduction` is the path to the reduced `.obj` file.
  * `method` is the chosen method for the compuration of the representative.
 Either `average` or `median`
  * `factor` is a `float` value and is equal to the desired reduction factor.
- * `error` is a `float` value and is equal to the acceptable error on the reduction factor (several attemps will often be requiered not to reduce the mesh too much, thus getting a better precision will often last longer).
+ * `error` is a `float` value and is equal to the acceptable error on the reduction factor (several attemps will often be requiered to get a low error, thus making the execution longer).

 Example: